• Skip to primary navigation

 Overhead shot of a plant on the left side.
 Phyllo sheets on the top side.
 A large glass bowl with sweet potato puree, four eggs, yogurt, and baking soda.
 Smaller glass bowl with crumbled feta in it.

-Making this recipe is easy as 1,2,3.
+Making this recipe is as easy as 1, 2, 3.
 You can use fresh sweet potatoes and bake them, or you can use canned sweet potatoes if you are in a hurry.

 Starting from the center, roll it into a snail shape.
 It’s OK if it cracks; it’s still going to be delicious.
 This is a somewhat messy process, but that’s the beauty of it; it doesn’t have to be perfect.